 You should be aware that AP examinations, CLEP examinations, International Baccalaureate examinations, and college courses taken prior to or after enrolling at OC may be duplicative.
-In these cases, the university will award credit for only one.
+In these cases, the university will award credit for only one specific course for only one.